yasemin-etc/mimachina/_posts/2020-06-27-Building_Communities.md

 title: What is a community?
 ---
 *Inspirational Talk by Marion Real*
-*Coggle Map-What is a community? / group exercise*
+*What is a community? / Coggle Map - group exercise*

 *This post is in process*